How Did Vladimir Putin Rig U.S. Election For Donald Trump? A New Report Has Some Answers

 The scandal connecting Donald Trump to Russia in an attempt to rig the 2016 United States presidential election saw a dramatic new development Wednesday, when the news agency Reuters published exclusive details of the Russian “think tank” that planned the Moscow operation to place Trump in the White House.

-Seven different U.S. officials — three currently serving and four no longer in government — told Reuters that documents in the possession of U.S. intelligence agencies show how the Moscow-based think tank down as the Russian Institute for Strategic Studies “developed a plan to swing the 2016 U.S. presidential election to Donald Trump and undermine voters’ faith in the American electoral system,” Reuters reported.
+Seven different U.S. officials — three currently serving and four no longer in government — told Reuters that documents in the possession of U.S. intelligence agencies show how the Moscow-based think tank known as the Russian Institute for Strategic Studies “developed a plan to swing the 2016 U.S. presidential election to Donald Trump and undermine voters’ faith in the American electoral system,” Reuters reported.

 Read the entire, exclusive Reuters report on the Russian plot to influence the election on Trump’s behalf at this link.